Position Title: Teaching Counselor

 - Lead an advisory group four days a week for 45 minutes each day

-- Accompany and support their advisory group for the ropes course field trip up to four times over the course of the summer
+- Accompany and support their advisory group for the ropes course field trip up to three times over the course of the summer, including belaying at the rope course

 - Engage in and support up to 3 – 4 evening activities each session

-- Engage in and support the Residential Staff one “Weekend Day” each week
+- Engage in and support the Residential Staff on “Non-Curriculum Day”

-- Provide constructive feedback and assessment of existing curriculum to the Director of Curriculum
+- Provide constructive feedback and assessment of existing curriculum to the Director of Summer Program

 - Serve as a mandated reporter